See those dotted lines around Tiraspol on the map above? That means something.

 However, one of the would laugh in his face when Ben asked for them to pay for their fair share, so he ended up clocking the dude in the face and getting the rightfully owed 200 lei in return.
 At this point Nick and I were already walking back to the hostel only to see Ben come up with a bloodied, bruised hand and telling us what happened.

-Although I don’t condone violence, Nick’s a good man to have around.
+Although I don’t condone violence, Ben’s a good man to have around.